-2.2 REGULAR HOURS
+2.3 REGULAR HOURS

-Licensed distribution operators are available during regular business hours (Monday to Friday from 7:00 am to 4:00 pm).

-Service King receives emergency calls during regular business hours of Monday to Friday from 8:30 am to 4:30 pm.
+Certified Operators are available during regular business hours (Monday to Thursday from 7:00 am to 4:30 pm and Friday from 7:00 am to 3:30 pm).
+ServiceKing contacts the Team Lead or designate if they receive emergency calls during Operator's regular business hours.
+In the event a call is received between 3:30 and 4:30 on a Friday, ServiceKing contacts the on-call Operator.

-2.3 ON-CALL HOURS
+2.4 ON-CALL HOURS

-A contracted answering service receives calls from the public from 4:30 pm to 8:30 am during weekdays; and 24-hours per day during weekends and on holidays.
+A contracted answering service receives calls from the public from 4:30 pm to 8:30 am during weekdays; and 24-hours per day on weekends or holidays.

-The contracted answering service contacts the cellphone which is carried by the on-call Operator, if a call-out is required.
-If there is no response, the service will call next alternate person on the contact list until they receive a response.
+The contracted answering service contacts the on-call Operator.
+If there is no response, the service will work through the contact list a response is received.